Fairy Pitta Pitta nympha 仙八色鶇

 CONSERVATION STATUS

 IUCN: VULNERABLE.
-Population suspected to be in rapid decline owing to deforestation in its breeding range compounded by trapping for the cagebird trade in some areas.
+Population of 1,500 to 7,000 mature individuals suspected to be in rapid decline owing to deforestation in its breeding range compounded by trapping for the cagebird trade in some areas.

 Figure 1.